Help Center > > User Guide> MySQL DB Instance Management (Development Tool)> Intelligent O&M> InnoDB Lock Query

 InnoDB Lock Query

-- On the menu bar, choose CloudDBA > InnoDB Lock Wait.
-If there is no transaction waiting for a lock, click the refresh button to view the latest lock query information.Figure 1 InnoDB lock query
+- On the top menu bar, choose Intelligent O&M > InnoDB Lock Query.
+If there is no transaction waiting for a lock, click Refresh to view the latest lock query information.Figure 1 InnoDB lock query

 - On the displayed page, the lock-holding and lock-wait information is displayed if a transaction is waiting for a lock.Figure 2 Querying the InnoDB lock